-With a $100 per month contribution, at 8% return per year.
-(Remember that this is just an example and that there is no guarantee of this return.)
+Remember that this is just an example and that there is no guarantee of this rate of return.

-The stock market could be high.
+Stock market returns could be high.
 Or interest rates could be low.
-The truth is when you drop a lump sum into your RRSP in February you have no choice but to take what's given to you.
+The truth is, when you drop a lump sum into your RRSP in February you have no choice but to accept the current market conditions.